Mouayed-Fakhreldin/Workshop-2/Readme.txt

 3) Type cd Link to where MYSQL Server 5.7 bin is located.
 For example: "cd C:\Program Files\MySQL\MySQL Server 5.7/bin".
 This will navigate to the bin folder.
 4) type "mysql -u root -p" without the quotes and then provide the root password
 5) type "create database workshop2;" without the quotes
-6) type "exit" withouth the quotes
+6) type "exit" without the quotes
 7) type "mysql -u root -p workshop2 < workshop2.sql" to import the .sql dump file into the database and then provide the password
 **** Now the database is ready.
 ----------------------------------------------------------------